vlad-io/DLMDS-EDE02-CODE/readme.md

    ![project folder structure](/assets/folder-structure.png)

+   Create the ".env" file to hold the additional environmental variables, for authentication.

 2. Ensure that you have a Kaggle sign-in from https://www.kaggle.com/.
 The free account is necessary to retrieve the dataset.
 3. Retrieve the API token from https://www.kaggle.com/account.
 The token file will contain the username and key.
 4. Update Kaggle username and key as your environmental variables.
 For example one can use `dlmds-ede02-code/.env` file to store the credentials without exposing the sensitive information to public through the git repository: